nt-ultra/nt-ultra.github.io/docs/shortcuts.md

 - By dragging links into the shortcut grid
 - By dragging tabs from the `Tab Browser` into the shortcut grid
 - By importing saved shortcuts via `Settings` -> `Shortcuts`
+- By right clicking links on any website `Right click` -> `Turn into Shortcut`
+- By multi-selecting tabs `Right click` -> `Turn into Shortcut`

 ## Importing shortcuts

-Shortcuts are imported via file or clipboard in a simplified list format.
+Shortcuts are imported/exported via file or clipboard in a simplified list format.
 The format looks something like this:

 ```text
 website title favicon